Major Landslide Under Canefield Cliff

 Major Landslide Under Canefield CliffDominica News Online - Thursday, October 26th, 2017 at 2:28 PM

-A major landslide occurred under the Canefield Cliff earlier today bringing down tons of dirt and huge boulders which temporarily that part of the E.O.
-Leblanc Highway.
+A major landslide occurred underneath the Canefield Cliff earlier today bringing down tons of dirt and huge boulders which completely blocked that part of the E.O.
+Leblanc Highway for some time.

-Reports reaching DNO indicate that clearing of the road began when earth-moving equipment was brought to the scene.
+Reports reaching DNO indicate that clearing of the road began shortly afterwards when earth-moving equipment was brought to the scene.

 DNO has so far received no word of any injuries or deaths as a result of the landslide.